 - Faster recovery—Due in part to the flapless procedure, patients can expect a quick return to daily activities.
-Depending on surgeon recommendations, patients may be able to resume swimming, contact sports, and daily activities the next day—and can even apply makeup.
+Depending upon surgeon recommendations, patients may be able to resume swimming, contact sports, and daily activities the next day—and can even apply makeup.
 SMILE patients often report better vision just hours after the procedure with acuity sharpening over the next week.

 - Extensive research—Over 7 million SMILE procedures have been performed globally, and more than 700 peer-reviewed papers about SMILE have been published.

 Want to make it easier for your staff to talk to patients?
 Download the cheat sheet!